 Chicken is an interesting item.
-At the Jack, competitors are expected to turn in white and dark meat, but at most competitions everyone simply cooks chicken thighs.
+At the Jack, competitors are expected to turn in white and dark meat, but at most competitions, everyone cooks chicken thighs.
 Most of our table sampled thighs, but there were wings and legs along with chicken breast.
 Almost everyone produced a similar sampling of chicken other than the team that presented a teriyaki style chicken breast, which was good, but not the expected barbecue flavor.

 By the time the “pulled” pork boxes showed up I was getting full and worried about the final entry, dessert, which is renowned for creativity, especially among the European teams who often come armed with a pastry chef.
 I knew that this would be tempting, so I remembered the first rule and dived into the seven samplings of pork.

-When the brisket finally showed up my brain was slowing down to a snail’s pace and a good nap sounded like the best idea I had had in a long time.
+When the brisket finally showed up my brain was slowing down to a snail’s pace, and a good nap sounded like the best idea I had had in a long time.
 Brisket is similarly easy to judge for tenderness.
 Slices (though chopped or pulled can be turned in but generally are not) should be the thickness of a pencil and should pull apart with good springy bounce.
-I found most of the brisket close to perfect on tenderness though someone managed to present a tender, springy, yet dry slice of brisket.
+I found most of the brisket close to perfect on tenderness though someone managed to present a tender, pliable, yet dry slice of brisket.
 I’m not entirely sure how this was done.

-With the brisket judged I jumped up and walked around stamping my feet to try to get the creeping nap out of my head.
-One category left and I needed a strong cup of coffee if I was going to be awake to find out who actually won this thing.
+With the brisket judged, I jumped up and walked around stamping my feet to try to get the creeping nap out of my head.
+One category left, and I needed a strong cup of coffee if I was going to be awake to find out who actually won this thing.